ZurichMedTech/s4l-manual/docs/overview/workflow/workflow.md

 ## Workflow

-In this section, we will show you how to perform the following actions withing **sim4life.io** platform:
+In this section, we will show you how to perform the following actions within **sim4life.io** platform:

 * [Creating a Project](/docs/overview/workflow/new_project.md)
 * [Sharing and Publishing](/docs/overview/workflow/share.md)